Can sit stand desks help you lose weight?

 Let's take a look at what the science says about standing desk weight loss.

 The research is still not consistent regarding how much energy we use sitting vs. standing, and many studies vary vastly in how they measure energy expenditure.
-But a 2018 meta-analysis of all of the studies regarding the energy expenditure between sitting and standing concluded that the average difference between sitting and standing was 0.15 calories/minute, or 9 calories an hour.
+However, a 2018 meta-analysis of all of the studies regarding the energy expenditure between sitting and standing concluded that the average difference between sitting and standing was 0.15 calories/minute, or 9 calories an hour.
 This means that substituting four hours of sitting a day with four hours of standing would result in 36 more calories burned.

 But, that doesn’t mean you’ll burn that every hour.
 Remember - you alternate between sitting and standing.
 So, you’ll need to consider how long you stand at your standing desk when considering how much weight your desk will help you lose.